inca-viewer/inca/README.md

 Lightweight & portable (no installation)<br>
 Pure vanilla java / ahk script (ai can confirm is safe)<br>
-No IDE, no libraries, no external calls, no browser extensions<br> Does not mess with any settings - see source code<br>
+No IDE, no libraries, no external calls, no browser extensions<br> Does not mess with any settings - see source code<br><br>
-All media types supported in browser - fast transcodes when needed.<br>
+All media types supported in browser - fast transcode if needed.<br>
-Configure settings.ini in notepad, then run compile.exe<br>
+Edit settings or source code in notepad, then run compile.exe<br>
+Compiles in less than 1 second<br>
-Browser will default open in pictures folder, bookmark this tab<br>
+Browser will default to pictures folder, bookmark this tab<br>
 To 'uninstall', just exit from taskbar & delete inca folder<br>
-You can edit source code in notepad<br>
-Compiles in about 2 second<br>

 Middle click
 - next media (long click for previous)<br>